background

 Past President

-Stacey served as OSMA President 2019-2022; previously having served the Board in the capacity of VP and untitled Board member since 2014.
-Stacey is currently serving as Global Leader - Regulatory Affairs for Nuvasive, which boasts a broad portfolio of innovative orthopaedic solutions.
-Prior to joining Nuvasive she had a 20 year career with J&J DePuy Synthes where most recently she was responsible for directing RA activities supporting Trauma / CMF & Biomaterials New Product Development & Front End Innovation.
-She brings extensive medical device experience, working with all classifications of products and life cycles – acquired over the years managing complex orthopedic RA programs and high-performing teams, supporting regulatory compliance activities including outreach and remediation, and cultivating dynamic global programs.
+Stacey served as OSMA President from 2019 to 2022, previously having served the Board in the capacity of Vice President and untitled Board Member since 2014.
+Stacey is currently serving as Global Leader – Regulatory Affairs for Nuvasive, which boasts a broad portfolio of innovative orthopaedic solutions.
+Prior to joining Nuvasive, she had a 20-year career with Johnson & Johnson DePuy Synthes, where most recently she was responsible for directing RA activities supporting the new product development and front-end innovation of trauma/CMF and biomaterials.

-Stacey is a self-proclaimed Regulatory enthusiast who describes OSMA as a healthy blend of comradery, policy-shaping and advocacy.
+Stacey is a self-proclaimed regulatory enthusiast who describes OSMA as a healthy blend of comradery, policy-shaping, and advocacy.